mjafarpour87/medical-insights/README.md

 A Co-occurrence Topic Map is a visual representation of the relationships between topics, keywords, or concepts based on their co-occurrence within a collection of documents or a large text body.
 In a Co-occurrence Topic Map, topics that frequently appear together in the text are connected by lines, edges, or proximity, indicating a thematic or semantic relationship between the connected items.
 The map can be used to explore and analyze the structure and content of a text corpus, identify key themes or trends, and support navigation and knowledge discovery.
 This type of visualization can provide a comprehensive and intuitive overview of the data, revealing hidden patterns and enabling users to gain insights that might be difficult to discern from the raw text alone.

 # How to use
+If you want to use the outputs of this program and [this article](#article), you can use its dataset and perform other methods or other research on its data.
+[GraphMl files](#graphml-files) have been prepared for different co-occurrence graphs that you can use.
+But if you want to start this program to generate a new dataset and get the outputs you want, you have to go through the pipeline steps completely.
+We have used [TripleA library](https://github.com/EhsanBitaraf/triple-a) in this program.
+We have explained this in the "[Install from source](#install-from-source)" section.

 ## Install from source